mattermost/mattermost-docker/MAINTENANCE.md

 ## Maintainer Guide

-The following is a guide for current and new maintainers of this open source project to get started and to understand on-going responsibilities:
+The following is a guide for current, new maintainers and prospective maintainers of this open source project to get started and to understand on-going responsibilities:

 ### Getting Started